Chandu-2122/portfolio/README.md

 **rating**: Overall rating of the product

-#### Project Structure
-1. fuctions.py:

-This file has all the functions required to extract the necessary data from the amazon.in website

-2. main.py:

-This file has the main part:

-Web scrapping the required data from 20 pages in the URLs of required products(laptop, tab, smartphone, smartwatch, earphones, earbuds, headphones) and saving it as csv files.

 #### Data Preperation
-With the functions, required data was extracted from the webpage by finding the mentioned tags and if no such tag was found that value is replaced with an empty string.
+Required data was extracted from the webpage by finding the mentioned tags and if no such tag was found then that value is replaced with an empty string.

-And then, products having no title value were removed from the dataset and then saved as a csv file.
+Products having no title value were removed from the dataset and then saved as a csv file.

 #### Libraries Used
 1. **requests** : Used for sending HTTP requests to websites to fetch the HTML content of web pages